 How to Dice a Peeled Avocado

-- Place the avocado half face down on your chopping board.
+- Place the avocado half-face down on your chopping board.

-- First, make vertical, even, cuts lengthwise.
+- First, make vertical, even, and cut lengthwise.

 - Then turn your chopping board around (this prevents you from handling the avocado too much) to cut in the opposite direction for a dice.

-- Place the avocado half face down on your chopping board.
+- Place the avocado half, face down on your chopping board.

 - For wedges, just slice lengthwise following the shape of the avocado.

 - Lay an avocado half flat side down.
-Using a sharp knife, make thin slices across the avocado, repeating down the entire fruit from end-to-end.
+Using a sharp knife, make thin slices across the avocado, repeating down the entire fruit from end to end.
 Aim for each slice to be between 2-3mm thick.
 Although it can be tricky, consistent cuts and thickness will give more visually appealing results.

 - Fan the slices out.
 Keeping the cut pieces touching each other, encourage the slices to move into a diagonal orientation using your hands.
 Continue splaying out the slices until they form a thin line.